Mission-type tactics: Information Age

 "The paradox of war in the Information Age is one of managing massive amounts of information and resisting the temptation to overcontrol it.
 The competitive advantage is nullified when you try to run decisions up and down the chain of command.
 All platoons and tank crews have real-time information on what is going on around them, the location of the enemy, and the nature and targeting of the enemy's weapons system.
-Once the commander's intent is understood, decisions must be devolved to the lowest possible level to allow these front line soldiers to exploit the opportunities that develop". —General Gordon R. Sullivan, quoted in Delivering Results by David Ulrich.
+Once the commander's intent is understood, decisions must be devolved to the lowest possible level to allow these front line soldiers to exploit the opportunities that develop". —General Gordon R. Sullivan, quoted in Delivering Results by Dave Ulrich.

 Effectiveness

 Analysis by the US Army of the 1939 German invasion of Poland found, "The emphasis which the Germans placed on the development of leadership and initiative in commanders during years of preparatory training brought its rewards in the Polish campaign.
 With confidence that these principles had been properly inculcated, all commanders, from the highest to the lowest echelons, felt free to carry out their missions or meet changes in situations with a minimum of interference by higher commanders".
 It recognised that "initiative, flexibility and mobility" were the essential aspects of German tactics.

 A key aspect of mission-type tactics is forward control.
 To understand what is happening at the point of action and to be able to take decisions quickly, the operational commander must be able to observe results.
 The decision to deviate from original plans in pursuit of the mission must be made for 'friction' to be overcome and momentum to be sustained.
 The impact of the application of personal influence was thought to be critical and to be possible only because of the bench-strength provided by general staff officers managing in the formations' rear.

 That aspect is also responsible for the high casualty rate amongst commanders even in successful operations (5% of all of the dead).
 Heinz Guderian ensured that all German tanks had radio receivers to make his command effective.

 The domination of the battlefield, combined with the difficulty of discerning the pattern of the attacker's assault, which used integrated command of combined arms teams, meant that conventional force strategies were rendered ineffective as the "Front seemed to disappear".